Rachel Maddow Suffering From Rare Facial Nerve Palsy.

 “Rachel Maddow might be called ‘The face of MSNBC’ but that face is crooked and the effects of Miss Maddows neurological condition could be misleading her viewers. it might even be destroying her own life and her dreams of happiness.”
 [Democrats leak pics of Rachel Maddow getting crooked mouth fixed in special hospital. <—at this link]

-“Miss Maddow is suffering from a rare facial disorder called ‘Dystrophic Bell’s Atrophy’ or ‘Little Caesar Disease’ and at this point she is showing the cardinal symptom of talking out of only one side of her mouth,” said Dean Traherne MD, chief of Facial Neurology at The University of St. Sebastien’s DuPuis School of Medicine.
+“Miss Maddow is suffering from a rare facial disorder called ‘Dystrophic Bell’s Atrophy’ also known as ‘Little Caesar Disease’ and at this point she is showing the cardinal symptom of talking out of only one side of her mouth in what appears to be a snide or sinister way,” said Dean Traherne MD, chief of Facial Neurology at The University of St. Sebastien’s DuPuis School of Medicine.

 “There is no paralysis like one sees in Bell’s Palsy which is a similar disease, and there is only a slight eye-droop and lid-lag.
-The side-mouth delivery of words with a slight blink or bobbing nod of the head, are especially pronounced in her case.”
+The side-mouth delivery of words with a slight blink or bobbing nod of the head, are especially pronounced in her case and her words come out sounding insincere or smug.”

-Maddow exhibits the signs of a serious disease of her facial-cranial spinal nerves that has caused not only her mouth and eye to move off to one side while speaking, it has caused a calcification at the back and top of her skull and increased her head size quite noticeably.
+Maddow exhibits the signs of a serious disease of her facial-cranial spinal nerves that has caused not only her mouth and eye to move off to one side while speaking, it has caused an elongation of her face and chin.

-According to Dr. Dean Traherne, a cranial nerve specialist in Nancy, France, says, “In the past, people who suffered from this disease had to deal with the stigma of having what was once called, “Little Caesar Disease” owing to the fact that people who had this chronic condition often resembled the movie character of Little Caesar; a snarling and grimacing mobster who barked out murderous and menacing orders from one side of his mouth.”
+Dr. Dean Traherne, a cranial nerve specialist in Nancy, France, says, “In the past, and until recently, people who suffered from this disease had to deal with the stigma of having what was called, “Little Caesar Disease” owing to the fact that people who had this chronic condition often resembled the movie character of Little Caesar; a snarling and grimacing mobster who barked out murderous and menacing orders from one side of his mouth.”

-“In most individuals, the affliction is life-changing in a bad way, but in Maddow’s case, the disease has actually enhanced her career as a liberal-hipster-lesbian news anchor.
-Naturally this may attract her lesbian counterparts when viewed on TV, but in intimate, real life situations, it leads to an inability to express sincere love, or words of love that sound and look sincere as far as one’s reading of body language is concerned.
+“In most individuals, the affliction is life-changing in a bad way, but in Maddow’s case, the disease has actually enhanced her career as a liberal-hipster news anchor.
+Naturally this may attract her lesbian counterparts when viewed on TV, but in intimate, real life situations, it leads to an inability to express expressions of love or romance that sound and look sincere.
 Some of the sweetest and kindest people you would ever want to know have suffered terribly in social situations because of this disorder and deformity,” said Dr. Traherne.

 “It doesn’t matter if the afflicted patient says something as simple as, ‘I love you’ because it comes out of one side of the person’s mouth looking insincere or snide.